VICEROY: GDPR-/CCPA-compliant Enforcement of Verifiable Accountless Consumer Requests: Design Challenges

+\vcr{} private keys for each session must be stored in a secure environment, access-controlled by the client.
+Leakage of private keys would allow an adversary to issue \vcr{s} for the client's sessions, thus giving them the ability to learn, modify, or delete, potentially sensitive information.

-Preventing unauthorized access to the master private key is critical for achieving the security requirements of \sys{}.
-Fortunately, our use of derivable asymmetric keys means that the master private key is not used frequently -- it is only needed to generate new device public keys (e.g., when enrolling a new device) or to create \vcr{s} (which is expected to be a relatively infrequent operation).
-The only requirements are that the trusted device holding the master private key must be able to derive child keys (as described in Section~\ref{subsubsec:key_generation}) and create signatures.
+Our use of derivable asymmetric keys reduces the number of private keys that need to be stored securely to just one -- the master private key.
+Another benefit of using derivable asymmetric keys is that the master private key can be stored offline.
+This is because the master private key is only needed when generating a new device public key (i.e., when enrolling a new device) or creating \vcr{s}, which are expected to be relatively infrequent operations.

-By design, \sys{} gives clients significant flexibility in terms of how their private keys are stored, in order to accommodate different levels of security.
-For example, at one end of the spectrum, clients with low security requirements can simply store their private keys on any device they trust (e.g., a phone or laptop).
-Clients with higher security requirements could store their keys in hardware-backed keystores, such as the Android Keystore~\cite{androidkeystore} or Apple Secure Enclave~\cite{applesecureenclave}, which are strongly tied to specific devices.
-On PCs, clients could make use of hardware-enforced enclaves, such as Intel SGX~\cite{intelsgx}, or technologies like Windows Virtualization-base security (VBS) to protect the keys.
-At the top end of the spectrum, clients with the highest security requirements could store their keys in secure hardware digital wallets, such as those manufactured by Ledger~\cite{ledger}.
-These clients may also enforce additional physical security controls, such as keeping the hardware wallet in a locked safe until it is needed.
-Clients may also make additional back-up copies of their master private keys to allow recovery if the trusted device is lost/stolen or fails.
+This feature provides \sys{} significant flexibility in terms of how the master private key is stored, in order to accommodate different levels of security.
+For example, at one end of the spectrum, clients with low security requirements can simply store their keys on any device they trust, e.g., a phone or laptop.
+Clients with higher security requirements can store their keys in hardware-backed keystores, such as the Android Keystore~\cite{androidkeystore} or Apple Secure Enclave~\cite{applesecureenclave}.
+On PCs, clients could make use of hardware-enforced enclaves, such as Intel SGX~\cite{intelsgx} or Windows Virtualization-base security (VBS), to protect the keys.
+At the top end of the spectrum, clients with the highest security requirements could store their keys in hardware security devices (e.g., YubiKey~\cite{yubikey}, Solokey~\cite{solokeys}, or Ledger~\cite{ledger}).
+These clients may also enforce additional physical security controls, such as keeping the hardware security device in a locked safe until it is needed.
+Clients can also make back-up copies of their master private keys to allow recovery if the trusted device fails.

+We emphasize that a separate trusted device is {\em recommended} and not mandated.
+The only requirement for the trusted device is that it can derive child private keys and create signatures.
+Section~\ref{sec:implementation} shows that these requirements can be met even by resource-constrained hardware security devices.